Sep272022/test-repo/README.md

 ## Donation Registration

-* An user can submit the detail of a donation record
+* A user can submit the details of a donation record

 |name | type|
 |-----|-----|